Ken-Jasadapon/Midterm/README.md

 Endpoints documented in Swagger:

-`POST` /register: Register a new user
+`POST /register`: Register a new user

-POST /login: Login and get JWT Token
+`POST /login`: Login and get JWT Token

 POST /otp/send: Generate OTP for login